-First-party insurance for a wheeler is a type of insurance plan that offers complete protection to your bike.
+First-party insurance for a two-wheeler is an insurance plan that provides complete protection to your vehicle.
 For this reason, it is popularly referred to as a comprehensive policy.
 As the name suggests, the policy offers coverage for first-party liabilities, i.e., to you, the policyholder.

-Any damage to your bike is insured under this first-party insurance for two-wheeler.
+Any damage caused to your bike is insured under this first-party two-wheeler insurance.
 The compensation under this coverage is directly paid to you by the insurer.
 Here are some examples of cases covered under a first-party insurance for a two-wheeler:

 No, first-party bike insurance is not compulsory.
 The Motor Vehicles Act, 1988, only requires third-party insurance for all bike owners.

-Still, first-party cover is very useful.
+Still, 1st party bike insurance is more useful.
+Vehicle repair bills are expensive, and first-party insurance provides better coverage.
 Third-party insurance does not pay for damage to your own bike.
-Repair bills can be expensive.

 A first-party policy gives full financial protection.
 It covers your bike against accidents, theft, fire, and natural disasters.
 So, while not mandatory, it saves you from high out-of-pocket costs.